duoyuncloud/zsh-llm-cli-autocomplete-tool/README.md

 source /path/to/zsh-llm-cli-autocomplete-tool/src/scripts/zsh_autocomplete.plugin.zsh
 ```

 Replace the path with your actual project path.
-The plugin will automatically start Ollama and load the model after loading, **without blocking the prompt**.
+The plugin will automatically start Ollama in the background, **without blocking the prompt**.

 ## 🛠️ Installation